sisiyao/PilotMVC/proposal.md

-## Pilot MVC
+## Ruby on Pilot

 ### Background

-Pilot MVC is a fleshed out version of Rails Lite and ActiveRecord Lite that will function as a lightweight MVC framework for building web apps with Ruby.
+Ruby on Pilot is a fleshed out version of Rails Lite and ActiveRecord Lite that will function as a lightweight MVC framework for building web apps with Ruby.

 ### Functionality & MVP

-The Pilot MVC framework will have the following functionalities:
+The Ruby on Pilot framework will have the following functionalities:

 - [ ] Object relational mapping between Ruby and SQL database
 - [ ] Ability to create models, controllers, and routes